 Chapman's funeral at St. John's Cathedral on August 20, Cleveland's largest in years, was attended by many baseball dignitaries and thousands of Indians fans.
 Thirty-four priests participated in the service.
 A blanket made of more than 20,000 blossoms purchased by mourning fans was placed on his grave.
 Flags in the city were flown at half-staff.
 Tris Speaker and Jack Graney were so overwhelmed by grief that they did not attend.

 The Cleveland--New York game of August 17 was canceled because of Chapman's death.
 (Cleveland's victory in the tragic game had kept the Indians in first place.)
 The demoralized Indians lost to the Yankees 4--3 when play resumed on August 18 and dropped seven of nine games after the incident.
 Graney said, "We feel as if we did not care if we ever played baseball again.
 We cannot imagine playing without Chappie."
 It "looks now very much like the White Sox will win out," noted The Sporting News.
 But Speaker, almost too weak to hold a bat, rallied the club when he returned on August 22.
 With the addition of pitcher Walter (Duster) Mails, and future Hall of Famer Joe Sewell, who took Chapman's place at shortstop, the Indians won 24 of their final 32 games and defeated Brooklyn in the World Series.
-The team awarded Mrs. Chapman a full World Series share of $3,986.34.
+The team awarded Mrs. Chapman a full World Series share.

 Speaker never blamed Mays for Chapman's death, but many others, including Graney, held him responsible.
 Miller Huggins left Carl Mays at home during the Yankees' September road trip to Cleveland.
 "It is an episode which I shall always regret more than anything that has ever happened to me," Mays said, "and yet I can look into my own conscience and feel absolved of all personal guilt.
 I have long ceased to care what most people think about me.
 I have a few good friends I can depend on and that is all I need and all I want.
 In the meantime I have a wife and a family to support."